SpongeBob SquarePants: Voice actors

-SpongeBob SquarePants features the voices of: Tom Kenny, Bill Fagerbakke, Rodger Bumpass, Clancy Brown, Mr. Lawrence, Jill Talley, Carolyn Lawrence, Mary Jo Catlett, and Lori Alan.
+SpongeBob SquarePants features the voices of Tom Kenny, Bill Fagerbakke, Rodger Bumpass, Clancy Brown, Mr. Lawrence, Jill Talley, Carolyn Lawrence, Mary Jo Catlett, and Lori Alan.
 Most one-off and background characters are voiced by Dee Bradley Baker, Sirena Irwin, Bob Joles, Mark Fite and Thomas F. Wilson.

 Kenny voices SpongeBob and a number of other characters, including SpongeBob's pet snail Gary and the French narrator.
 He also physically portrays Patchy the Pirate in live-action segments of most special episodes.
 Kenny previously worked with Stephen Hillenburg on Rocko's Modern Life.
 When Hillenburg created SpongeBob SquarePants, he approached Kenny to voice the main character.
 Kenny originally used the voice of SpongeBob for a minor character on Rocko.
 He forgot how to perform the voice initially and did not intend to use it afterward.
 Hillenburg, however, used a video clip of the episode to remind Kenny of the voice.
 When Hillenburg heard Kenny perform the voice, he knew immediately he wanted it for his character.
-He said to Nickelodeon executives, "That's it—I don't want to hear anybody else do the voice.
-We've got SpongeBob."
-The network insisted on auditioning more actors, but Hillenburg turned them down; in the words of Tom Kenny, "one of the advantages of having a strong creator is that the creator can say, 'No, I like that—I don't care about celebrities.'"
-While Kenny was developing SpongeBob's voice, the show's casting crew wanted him to have a unique, high-pitched laugh in the tradition of Popeye and Woody Woodpecker.
+The network insisted on auditioning more actors, but Hillenburg turned them down; in the words of Kenny, "one of the advantages of having a strong creator is that the creator can say, 'No, I like that—I don't care about celebrities.'"
+While Kenny was developing SpongeBob's voice, the show's casting crew wanted him to have a unique, high-pitched laugh in the tradition of iconic cartoon characters Popeye and Woody Woodpecker.

 Fagerbakke voices Patrick Star and other miscellaneous characters.
 At the same time when Hillenburg, Derek Drymon and Tim Hill were writing the pilot "Help Wanted", Hillenburg was also conducting auditions to find voices for the characters.
 Fagerbakke auditioned for the role of Patrick after Kenny had been cast.
 Fagerbakke recalled that during this audition, "Hillenburg actually played for me a portion of Tom [Kenny]'s performance [as SpongeBob], and they were looking for a counterpoint."
 In an interview, Fagerbakke compared himself to the character and said, "It's extremely gratifying".
-Whenever Patrick is angry Fagerbakke models his performance after American actress Shelley Winters.
+Whenever Patrick is angry, Fagerbakke models his performance after American actress Shelley Winters.